btrotta/advent-of-code-2023/Readme.md

 new position(s) and direction(s) to the stack.
 Use a set to keep track of visited states (i.e. tuples `(position, direction)`), to avoid getting stuck in an infinite loop.

+## Day 15
+This is a shortest path problem so we can use Dijkstra's algorithm.
+However, because of the constraints on distance travelled in each step, and on changing direction, the graph is slightly more complicated.
+Define a node of the graph to be a tuple `(position, direction)` where direction is the direction (vertical or horizontal, indicated by `"v"` or `"h"`) that was travelled to arrive at that position.
+The edges of the graph connect points having different values for `direction`, and where the difference in position is between 1 and 3 (part a) or between 4 and 10 (part b).
+The edge weight is given by the sum of the array values between the current and new positions (excluding the current position).